Home » Bitcoin Trading Guide

 Key Cons

-• It is not suitable for people with a low level of patience.
+• It is not suitable for the impatient and people with low risk tolerance

 • Bitcoin may eventually become worthless, and you lose your trading capital.